 First Semester of Clinical Practice-The minimum score is obtained by multiplying the Level of the student (e.g. Novice-Assisted minimum score of 1.5 by the number of competency sections evaluated, seven (7) to equal a score of 10.5).
-The maximum score is obtained by multiplying the Level of student (e.g. Assisted minimum score of 2 by the number of competency sections evaluated, seven (7) to equal a score of 14)
+The maximum score is obtained by multiplying the Level of student (e.g. Assisted minimum score of 2 by the number of competency sections evaluated, seven (7) to equal a score of 10.5).

-2.5 by the number of competency sections evaluated, seven (7) to equal a score of 17.5).
-The maximum score is obtained by multiplying the Level Second to Final Semester - The minimum score is obtained by multiplying the Level of the student (e.g. Assisted-Supervised minimum score of of student (e.g. Supervised-Self-Directed minimum score of 3 by the number of competency sections evaluated, seven (7) to equal a score of 21).
+Second through Fourth Semester - The minimum score is obtained by multiplying the Level of the student (e.g. Assisted-Supervised minimum score of 2.5 by the number of competency sections evaluated, seven (7) to equal a score of 17.5).
+The maximum score is obtained by multiplying the Level of student (e.g. Supervised-Self-Directed minimum score of 3 by the number of competency sections evaluated, seven (7) to equal a score of 2.5.

-Evaluation must be Satisfactory with the Total Rating of a minimum score of 10.5 for the first semester or 17.5 for second semester to final to pass All of the competency section components must be met to receive a Satisfactory.
+All of the competency section components must be met to receive a Satisfactory.
 If any component of the competency section being evaluated is missed, this equals a score of zero (0) for that section and the missed item letter (s) is placed in the Needs Improvement Column.
-The Final the course.
+The Final Evaluation must be Satisfactory with the Total Rating of a minimum score of 10.5 for the first semester or 17.5 for second semester through fourth to pass the course.